Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Method

-Action coupling quantifies the statistical dependence between the agents' decision-making processes under the policy optimized via program $p$.
-For an ensemble of $n$ agents, we report the average pairwise Normalized Mutual Information (NMI) across all time steps: \\
+Action coupling quantifies the statistical dependence between the agents' action selection processes under the policy optimized via program $p$.
+For $n$ agents, we report the average pairwise Normalized Mutual Information (NMI) across all time steps: \\

-\\ where $I(A_i; A_j)$ denotes the mutual information between the action distributions of agents $i$ and $j$, and $H(A_i)$ represents the marginal entropy of the discrete action random variable $A_i$ estimated from rollout data.
-Unlike raw mutual information, this geometric mean normalization ensures the metric is bounded within $[0, 1]$, where higher NMI indicates more interdependent action selection.
-This serves as a proxy for identifying whether the synthesized reward signals induce emergent coordination or lead to independent, decoupled strategies.
+\\ where $I(A_i; A_j)$ denotes the mutual information between the action distributions of agents $i$ and $j$, computed from rollout trajectories, and $H(A_i)$ represents the marginal entropy of the discrete action random variable $A_i$.
+Unlike raw mutual information, this geometric mean normalization ensures that the metric is bounded within $[0, 1]$, where higher NMI indicates more interdependent action selection.
+This indicates whether the synthesized reward signals induce emergent coordination or lead to independent, decoupled strategies.

-Upon the completion of each evaluation rollout, the framework logs a comprehensive diagnostic tuple for every candidate: \\
+Upon completion of each evaluation rollout, the framework logs a diagnostic tuple for every candidate: \\

 \\ which characterizes the candidate's performance, payoff distribution, signal alignment, and behavioral coupling, respectively.
-While these diagnostics serve as high-dimensional descriptive feedback to guide the LLM proposer in subsequent generations, the final selection and promotion mechanism remains strictly exclusive to the sparse task return $\skew{1.5}{\widehat}{J}(p)$.
-This decoupling ensures that while the search process is informed by complex coordination metrics, the optimization objective remains grounded in the true environment goal, preventing the emergence of reward-hacking or the optimization of unintended proxy behaviors.
+While these diagnostics provide high-dimensional feedback to guide the the LLM-based reward generator in subsequent generations, the final selection mechanism remains strictly based on the sparse task return $\skew{1.5}{\widehat}{J}(p)$.
+This decoupling ensures that while the search process is informed by coordination metrics, the optimization objective remains grounded in the true environment goal, preventing reward hacking and the optimization of unintended proxy objectives.